mmtovarm/mmtovarm.github.io/README.md

 # Monica Tovar - Portfolio Task
 [MY PORTFOLIO SITE](https://mmtovarm.github.io/)
 ## Project Requirements
 ### Content
 - [MY PURPOSE]
 The goal of this project is to practice the fundamentals of HTML and CSS I have learned during the SheCodes learning program and showcase it to my mentors for feedback.
 I will aim for a MVP, starting with a basic wireframe, with full understanding of the process and basic techniques learnt.
+Was not able to finish but I will continue to work.

 ## WIREFRAME
 ![wireframe](./img/Portfolio-wireframe-shecodes.png)